Communications (COM)

 COM 442 Non-Profit Communications (3 credits)

-The premise of this course is that systems of oppression, inequality, and inequity are designed – and can be redesigned.
-Charting a path toward equity and justice means creating spaces where power, privilege, and oppression are actively and intentionally considered.
-Equity-based design approaches ensure a more equitable distribution of design’s benefits and burdens, meaningful participation in design decisions, and recognition of community-based, Indigenous, and diasporic design practices.
-Practicing asset-based community building, mutuality, reciprocity, solidarity, empathy, humility, co-creation, and power sharing are all methods to cultivate equity and justice.
-By the end of the course, students will apply these methods to their own work and develop understandings about how to enact equity by design.
+This course explores how systems of oppression and inequity are designed—and can be redesigned.
+Students will examine equity-based design approaches that address power, privilege, and oppression, ensuring fair distribution of benefits and burdens, inclusive participation, and recognition of diverse design practices.
+Through methods like asset-based community building, mutuality, and co-creation, students will learn to cultivate equity and justice.
+By the course’s end, students will apply these methods to their own work and develop actionable strategies for equity by design.

 COM 444 Mindful Communication (3 credits)